 The implications of this narrowing gap are concerning because alcohol use affects women more severely, both physically and mentally.
 Alcohol-related health issues impact women more rapidly than they do men, including:

-Several biological factors make women more susceptible to alcohol-related health issues, including:
+Several factors make women more susceptible to alcohol-related health issues, including:

 Women tend to weigh less than men, and their bodies are composed differently.
 Women's bodies contain a higher ratio of fatty tissue to water, making them retain alcohol rather than diluting it.
 Women's organs thus sustain greater exposure over time to alcohol after ingestion.

 Women have lower levels of alcohol dehydrogenase and aldehyde dehydrogenase — two enzymes responsible for breaking down alcohol in the liver and stomach.
 As less alcohol is broken down, more enters the bloodstream, causing them to feel intoxicated faster.